Amanda McKittrick Ros: Legacy

 Literary critic Northrop Frye said of Ros' novels that they use "rhetorical material without being able to absorb or assimilate it: the result is pathological, a kind of literary diabetes".

 Nick Page, author of In Search of the World's Worst Writers, rated Ros the worst of the worst.
 He says that "[F]or Amanda, eyes are 'piercing orbs', legs are 'bony supports', people do not blush, they are 'touched by the hot hand of bewilderment'".
 Jack Loudan said that "Amanda is the most perfect instrument for measuring the sense of humour.
-Alert and quick witted people accept her at once: those she leaves entirely unmoved are invariably dull and unimaginative".
+Alert and quick-witted people accept her at once: those she leaves entirely unmoved are invariably dull and unimaginative".
 The Oxford Companion to Irish Literature described her as "uniquely dreadful".

 In a 2024 op-ed for The Washington Post, comedian Andrew Doyle argued that Ros "knew exactly what she was doing" and that most of her works were written to be intentionally humorous.
-While he writes that he has "little doubt that her first novel was published in earnest", Doyle points out that Ros's most-mocked tendencies expanded and escalated over time, and compares her to an internet troll in terms of humor.
-He further comments, "There are so many elements of Ros's novels and poems clearly meant to be funny that I find it astonishing they have been so misinterpreted".
+While he writes that he has "little doubt that her first novel was published in earnest", Doyle points out that Ros's most-mocked tendencies expanded and escalated over time, and compares her to a modern-day internet troll.
+He further comments "There are so many elements of Ros's novels and poems clearly meant to be funny that I find it astonishing they have been so misinterpreted".